 6.3 GDPR

 As a part of the HSE, the NDTC laboratory must comply with the Data Protection Acts 1988-2018 and the General Data Protection Regulations (GDPR).
 We endeavour to protect the patient’s right to privacy in all our activities.
-To maintain this privacy and protection of personal information, laboratory staff follow strict guidelines and procedures when accepting, logging, processing and reporting of patient samples to ensure the correct patient receives the correct result.
-To help protect the privacy of patients, The laboratory request only the minimum of information on each patient sample (see sections 2.2 and 3.4 above) and ask that request cards and other extra information/notes are not sent with the patient sample (see section 2.3).
+To maintain this privacy and to protect personal information, laboratory staff follow strict guidelines and procedures when accepting, logging, processing and reporting of patient samples to ensure the correct patient receives the correct result.
+The laboratory requests only the minimum amount of information on each patient sample in order to meet our log-in requirements (see sections 2.2 and 3.4 above) and we ask that request cards and other extra information/notes are not sent with the patient sample (see section 2.3).
 Any GDPR breaches in relation to laboratory activities are reported to, and investigated by, the local HSE DPO.

 6.4 Retention of Records